A comprehensive resource for safe and responsible laser use

 - Divergence — The tighter the beam (low beam spread), the more hazardous the laser.

 - Color (wavelength) — For bright-light interference with vision, a green laser will appear brighter to the human eye than a red or blue laser of equivalent power and divergence.

 Because the beam spreads out, beyond a given distance the laser beam is no longer considered a hazard.

 The chart below shows these hazard distances for some typical consumer lasers.

 Click chart for a larger view

-For more information, see our online laser hazard distance calculator, and a page that explains the hazard distances and the equations used to find these distances.
+For more information, see our online Laser Hazard Distance Calculator, our online Beam Diameter & Irradiance Calculator, and a page that explains the hazard distances and the equations used to find these distances.